 THEO Graduation Overview

-THEO Graduation 2022 is already full and registration is closed for additional students to join.
-If you are in need of a graduation 2022 group, consider the graduation ceremony offered through North Texas Educational Network, nthen.org or through THSC.org.
+It’s time to organize THEO Graduation 2023!
+First step is our annual February 15th information meeting via zoom.
+FYI: If you are in need of a graduation 2022 group, consider the graduation ceremony offered through THSC.org.

 If you are interested in THEO Graduation 2023, please read this web page and the THEO Graduation Handbook thoroughly.
-Keep a sharp eye.
-The first informational meeting for Graduation 2023 will occur in February 2022.
-The mandatory Graduation 2023 meeting will be in April 2022.
+Keep a sharp eye. .
+The mandatory Graduation 2023 meeting will be on April 5, 2022.

 THEO provides a Christian community for home educating parents to “drive” the education of their high school students with support from gifted teachers.
 As part of this support, we provide a structured ceremony in which parents and students celebrate their academic successes as a group every May.